Three Little Pigs (film): Plot

 Fifer Pig, Fiddler Pig and Practical Pig are three brothers who build their own houses.
 All three of them play a different kind of musical instrument – Fifer the flute, Fiddler the violin and Practical is initially seen as working without rest.
 Fifer and Fiddler build their straw and stick houses with much ease and have fun all day.
-Practical, on the other hand, "has no chance to sing and dance 'cause work and play don't mix," focusing on building his strong brick house.
+Practical, on the other hand, "has no chance to sing and dance 'cause work and play don't mix", focusing on building his strong brick house.
 Fifer and Fiddler poke fun at him, but Practical warns them when the Wolf comes, they won't be able to escape.
-Fifer and Fiddler ignore him and continue to play, singing the now famous song, "Who's Afraid of the Big Bad Wolf?"
+Fifer and Fiddler ignore him and continue to play, singing the now famous song "Who's Afraid of the Big Bad Wolf?"

 As they are singing, the Big Bad Wolf really comes by, at which point Fifer and Fiddler reveal that they are in fact very afraid of the wolf, so the two pigs each retreat to their respective houses.
 The Wolf first blows Fifer's house down (except for the roof) with little resistance and Fifer manages to escape and hides at Fiddler's house.
 The wolf pretends to give up and go home, but returns disguised as an innocent sheep.
 The pigs see through the disguise, whereupon the Wolf blows Fiddler's house down (except for the door).
 The two pigs manage to escape and hide at Practical's house, who willingly gives his brothers refuge; in Practical's house, it is revealed that his musical instrument is the piano.
-The Wolf arrives disguised as a door-to-door salesman to trick the pigs into letting him in, but fails.
+The Wolf arrives disguised as a door-to-door Fuller Brush salesman to trick the pigs into letting him in, but fails.
 The Wolf then tries to blow down the strong brick house (losing his clothing in the process), but is unable, all while a confident Practical plays melodramatic piano music.
 Finally, he attempts to enter the house through the chimney, but smart Practical Pig takes off the lid of a boiling pot filled with water (to which he adds turpentine) under the chimney, and the Wolf falls right into it.
-Shrieking in pain, the Wolf runs away frantically, while the pigs sing Who's Afraid of the Big Bad Wolf? again.
+Shrieking in pain, the Wolf runs away frantically, while the pigs sing "Who's Afraid of the Big Bad Wolf?" again.
 Practical then plays a trick by knocking on his piano, causing his brothers to think the Wolf has returned and hide under Practical's bed.